 The general goal of the department is to develop a biblical foundation for understanding social interaction both within and across cultures.
 The Sociology faculty recognizes the need to communicate the gospel of Jesus Christ at several levels of social interaction.
 The micro level involves face-to-face communication, for example, in marriage and the family; the middle-range level reflects activities in organizations or social movements; and the macro level presents issues of culture and societal structures.
 At each level, social processes such as socialization, stratification, urbanization, and social disorganization are examined.
 The Anthropology faculty emphasizes both the particularities of varying cultural systems, as well as the universal characteristics of humans made in the image of God.
 Recognizing culture as a set of only partial solutions to human problems, Wheaton's Anthropology faculty also examine the ways the Gospel and culture can operate jointly to explain human adaptations in different societies.
 Similarly, anthropology's exploration of human universals is based on a distinctively Christian perspective, combining a biblical orientation with empirical precision.

-Chair, Professor Brian Miller
+Chair, Associate Professor Brian Miller

 Professors Henry Allen, Brian Howell

 An overview of the theory, methodology, and conceptualizations of the discipline of sociology.
 Offers the opportunity to develop an understanding of American society and the diversity within it.

 Tags: DUS, SI